dykyi-roman/enterprise-skeleton/README.md

 We are currently looking for contributions in the following areas:

 - **Sentry Integration**: We need help implementing Sentry for error tracking and monitoring.
 If you have experience with Sentry integration in Symfony applications, we'd love your contribution!

+- **RoadRunner Integration**: We are looking to integrate RoadRunner as a high-performance PHP application server.
+If you have experience with RoadRunner implementation, particularly in Symfony applications, your contribution would be valuable!

 ### How to Submit a Pull Request